Sydny Nasello

-Sydny Grace Nasello (born April 14, 2000) is an American professional soccer player who plays as a forward for Granadilla.
+Sydny Grace Nasello (born April 14, 2000) is an American professional soccer player who plays as a forward for Tampa Bay Sun FC in the USL Super League.

 Career

 In 2018, Nasello joined South Florida Bulls in the United States.
+She was named a Hermann Trophy semifinalist in 2021.

+Nasello played two seasons in the Women's Premier Soccer League.
+She scored two goals in three appearances for the Florida Tropics in 2019, and returned to the league in 2021 to play for Florida Premier.

-Before the 2022 season, she was drafted by American side Portland Thorns, but was not signed due to her past Twitter activity.
+Before the 2022 season, she was drafted by American side Portland Thorns, but was not signed due to her past Twitter activity, which included shares and likes of transphobic, homophobic, and racist content.
 Before the second half of 2021–22, she signed for Spanish side Granadilla.
-On February 13, 2022, Nasello debuted for Granadila during a 3–1 win over Villarreal.
-On March 13, 2022, she scored her first goals for Granadila during a 1–0 win over Sevilla.
+On February 13, 2022, Nasello debuted for Granadilla in a 3–1 win over Villarreal.
+On March 13, 2022, she scored her first goal for Granadilla in a 1–0 win over Sevilla.

+In June 2023, Nasello joined Cypriot club Apollon Limassol.

+In February 2024, Nasello moved to Turkey, and signed a contract with the Istanbul-based club Fatih Vatan Spor to play in the second half of the 2023–24 Super League.
+She scored one goal in her first match.
+Her contract expired at the end of the season.

+On July 1, 2024, Nasello signed with USL Super League club Tampa Bay Sun.
+On June 14, 2025, she led Tampa Bay to the inaugural USL Super League title, assisting Cecilie Fløe's goal in the 100th minute of the final against Fort Lauderdale United.
+Nasello was named the match MVP after the 1–0 victory.